 Designed to Roll: The Freya is intended for advanced paddlers who want to further develop their rolling skills, or who desire a very maneuverable kayak.
 With her extremely cutaway back deck, laybacks are a cinch.
 The hull and decks were redesigned to make forward finishing hand rolls easier.
 The hull rocker was pushed further than any of our other designs to create a playful hull for dynamic water.
 This kayak is not intended for the beginner or the larger paddler.
 It was designed for a smaller-framed paddler with narrow hips and will accommodate up to a size 9 men’s shoe (US), depending on ankle flexibility.

 We are always looking for auction items.
-Let us know if you have something to donate.
+Let us know if you have something to donate at SSTIKS 2018.
 New items and services are welcome!